rokroskar/datablog/content/spark_prometheus_monitoring.md

 ![Basic Prometheus plot]({filename}/images/basic_prometheus.png)

-This is nice to get a first look at your data, but for some sort of user-friendly metrics tracking, we'll want to set up Grafana.
+This is nice to get a first look at your data, but for some sort of user-friendly metrics tracking, we'll want to set up [Grafana][].

 ## Using Grafana to Visualize Spark metrics via Prometheus